 The Chaplain's Role at Sparks

 The chaplain is a facilitator of pastoral care.
-Seeing that patients have access to their own ministers and spiritual resources is a basic part of the chaplain’s work.
+Seeing that patients have access to their own ministers and spiritual resources is a basic part of the chaplain's work.
 The chaplain is also a member of the healing team, offering skills and ministry to patients and family members whose lives have been interrupted by illness.
-The chaplain is also available to employees of the Medical Center who need help in coping with their personal crises.
+The chaplain is also available to employees of Sparks Regional Medical Center who need help in coping with their personal crises.
 As a specialist in ministry to the sick and troubled, the chaplain serves as a resource to the ministers of the community in the area of referral, training and information.

 Contacting Pastoral Care

-The Pastoral Care office is located on the first floor of the Medical Center, midway down the South Hallway.
+The Pastoral Care office is located on the first floor of Sparks Regional Medical Center, midway down the South Hallway.
 The facilities include offices and a Chapel.
 The office phone is 441-5452 with AUDIX coverage when no one is available to answer.
 The chaplain may also be reached by pager through the hospital operator.

 When the Chaplain Can Help

 When a patient evidences unusual anxiety, anger, loneliness or other signs of stress.